Best State to Form an LLC

 Best States to Form an LLC

 You may have heard how some states are much more attractive than others to businesses.
 For example, Delaware has attracted more than half of all Fortune 500 companies.
-But most of those are large corporations, and things like low corporate tax rates won’t apply to most LLCs (unless they choose to be taxed as a C corporation).
+But most of those are large corporations, and things like low corporate tax rates won’t apply to most LLCs (unless they choose to be taxed as a What is a C corporation?).

 Home: The Best State to Form an LLC?